hmahmud42/bc_tech_intro/docs/bc_proto_blockchain_ds.md

 **C.** it is computationally cheap to verify that a structure is a valid blockchain data structure.

 The full utility of these will not become fully clear until after we have had a chance to study the consensus algorithm.
 However, right out of the gate we can see that the properties **C** and **B** together imply that once created, it will be very expensive to tamper with a blockchain without getting caught.
 Indeed, the difficulty can be adjusted as needed and the bigger the ledger is and older the transaction, the more infeasible it becomes.
+These properties support the so called [Proof of Work](https://en.wikipedia.org/wiki/Proof_of_work) based conensus algorithm that we will discuss [later](bc_proto_consensus_algorithm.md).
+The proof of work here refers to the fact that the creation of the block enodes proof that a certain amount of work was carried out when creating the block.

 > Note: In general there are measures of cost other than computational cost that can be used when constructing a blockchain, like reputation or stake in the consistency of the blockchain.
-These latter are particularly important from, for instance, a sustainbility point of view and we discuss them in [here](final words)
+These latter are particularly important from, for instance, a sustainbility point of view and we discuss them [here](bc_proto_final_words.md).
+Consensus algorithms based on that are variously called called Proof of Reuputation or Proof of Stake based consensus.

 At a high level, the blockchain is a [linked list](https://en.wikipedia.org/wiki/Linked_list) where each item in the list is _block_ and the links have some constraints that depend on the contents of the block.
 In the following we first describe what is contained in each block and then describe how these blocks are chained together.
 Along the way, we use python-like pseudo-code to make the ideas concrete, and refer to python implementations of the same ideas for detailed self-study later on.